What is CMT-SORD?

 How is SORD related to CMT?

 CMT-SORD, also known as Sorbitol Dehydrogenase Deficiency (SORD Deficiency), is an axonal type of CMT, meaning it primarily affects the part of the nerve responsible for transmitting signals (the axon).
 Many individuals with CMT-SORD were initially diagnosed with CMT Type 2 (CMT2) or distal hereditary motor neuropathy (dHMN, aka HMN), as these are also axonal types of CMT.
-Doctors often symptoms commonly seen in other types, with severity ranging from person to person.
+Doctors often report symptoms commonly seen in other types, with severity ranging from person to person.

 How is CMT-SORD diagnosed?

-Diagnosing CMT-SORD involves multiple steps:
+Diagnosing CMT-SORD involves the following steps:

 Can I Have CMT-SORD if Nobody Else in My Family Has CMT?